SAP/terraform-provider-cloudfoundry/docs/index.md

 ---
 # Terraform Provider for Cloud Foundry

+~> **This provider is deprecated and no longer maintained** We have moved the Terraform Provider for Cloud Foundry to the [Cloud Foundry Foundation](https://github.com/cloudfoundry/terraform-provider-cloudfoundry).
+</br></br>Going forward, we recommend users to switch to the Terraform Provider for Cloud Foundry which is now officially released from the Cloud Foundry Foundation [registry](https://registry.terraform.io/providers/cloudfoundry/cloudfoundry/latest).
+It is a drop in replacement for this provider and has been released as GA there.
+</br></br>All active development will be continued in the Cloud Foundry Foundation Repo henceforth.
+</br>Please use the new repository to create issues and participate in discussions and the new registry for documentation.
 The Cloud Foundry Terraform plugin is an integration that allows users to leverage Terraform, an infrastructure as code tool, to define and provision infrastructure resources within the Cloud Foundry platform.

 ## Example Usage